-- Applicants will need to provide information of both pre-disaster and current expenses that are applicable to their households such as pay-stubs to verify income.
+- Applicants will need to provide information of both pre-disaster and current income and expenses that are applicable to their households, including copies of recent pay stubs to verify income.

 - They also must provide a copy of their lease and the name and phone number of their landlord.

 - Applicants who don’t have the form should contact FEMA’s toll-free Help Line 800-621-3362 (TTY 462-7585.)